 Disadvantages of Selling Through an Agent

-When selling your home through an agent, you may incur commissions and other fees that reduce your profits.
-Agent compensation typically comes from commissions on sales, which are usually in the range of 5%–7% of the total sale price.
-This commission is usually split between the seller’s and buyer’s agents.
 Additionally, agents will typically charge a marketing fee, which is the cost of advertising the home.
 You may also be responsible for closing costs, such as taxes and title insurance.
 These fees and commissions can add up and reduce your profits significantly.
 It’s important to factor in these costs when deciding between an agent or iBuyer.

 What Does an iBuyer Do?

-An iBuyer is a real estate service that buys homes online, making it one of the ways to sell your house without a realtor.
+An iBuyer company is a real estate service that buys homes online, making it one of the ways to sell your house without a realtor.
 They offer convenience and speed, but it may come with a cost.
 Before deciding, it’s essential to consider the pros and cons of selling to an iBuyer.

 Pros of Selling to an iBuyer